-- Preview Email Newsletter

 WASHINGTON, July 26 -- The National Institute of Family and Life Advocates (NIFLA) has submitted a public comment letter to the U.S. Food and Drug Administration (FDA) expressing its opposition to Citizen Petition FDA-2025-P-0377-0001 concerning the regulation of mifepristone.
 NIFLA represents a network of 1,600 pro-life medical clinics across the United States that provide free pregnancy support services to women.

-In its letter, NIFLA highlighted findings from a recent study of over 860,000 in more ST
+In its letter, NIFLA highlighted findings from a recent study of over 860,000 insurance records that indicate a serious adverse ev more ST

 Nebraska Appleseed Center for Law in the Public Interest Urges USDA to Clarify Data Collection for Proposed National SNAP Database (10)